sithmel/diogenes/README.md

         var text = ["Diogenes became notorious for his philosophical ", "stunts such as carrying a lamp in the daytime, claiming to ", "be looking for an honest man."].join();
-        next(undefined, text);  // if the service is successful I pass undefined
+        next(undefined, text);
+    });

-                                // as the first argument and the result as second });
+if the service is successful I pass undefined as the first argument and the result as second:

-    registry.addService("tokens", ['text'], function (config, deps, next) { // it depends on text
+    registry.addService("tokens", ['text'], function (config, deps, next) {
-        // deps is an object.
-It contains an attribute for every dependency
-        // in this example: deps.text
         next(undefined, deps.text.split(' '));
     });

+The array specifies a list of dependencies.
+This service depends on the "text" service.
+The deps argument will contain an attribute for every dependency in this example: deps.text.

     registry.addService("count", ['tokens'], function (config, deps, next) {
         next(undefined, deps.tokens.length);
     });

     registry.addService("abstract", ['tokens'], function (config, deps, next) {
-        // config is passed to all services var len = config.abstractLen;
+        var len = config.abstractLen;
         var ellipsis = config.abstractEllipsis;
         next(undefined, deps.tokens.slice(0, len).join(' ') + ellipsis);
     });

+The "config" argument is passed to all services.

     registry.addService("paragraph", ['text', 'abstract', 'count'], function (config, deps, next) {
         next(undefined, {